 Cowen Partners, which serves both small and large public and private companies, was founded in 2015.
 Mr. Cole, to a large degree, focuses on recruiting for executive accounting and finance positions.
 One of his specialties, he said, is finding talent for growth companies in need of experienced senior financial leaders capable of raising capital and scaling.
 Some of the firm’s past and present clients include: Blue Nile, Kaiser, Starbucks, Alaska Airlines, Northrim Bank, TrueBlue Inc., and others.
 Mr. Cole is a graduate of Oregon State University, where he studied business administration and finance.

-If you want to read more about executive search best practices, check out our industry-leading resources and see why Cowen Partners is a 5-star executive search firm serving clients in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Cowen Partners is recognized as the best executive search firm in the U.S. Read more of our industry-leading C-Suite resources to see why Cowen Partners is one of the top executive search firms in New York City, Chicago, Seattle, San Francisco, Dallas, Los Angeles, Minneapolis, Portland, and beyond: